kiokogit/ecommerce/README.md

 ![Access resources](/Screenshot%202024-11-14%20at%2009.52.52.png)

 ### Message service
-For use of Messaging the customer
+For Alerting the customer of the orders
-Login to Africas talking sandbox site, and get the credentials for the sandbox; When you place an order, a message should appear as below:
+Login to Africa's Talking sandbox, and get the credentials for the sandbox; When you place an order, a message should appear as below:
 ![AFRICA'S TALKING SCREEN](/Screenshot%202024-11-14%20at%2021.32.33.png)

 ## API ENDPOINTS